 How to increase your oxygen consumption to help safeguard against respiratory illnesses including COVID-19.
-Take a breath and find out how to improve your oxygen levels this winter.
+Take a breath and find out how to improve your oxygen levels.

 VO2 max (also maximal oxygen consumption, maximal oxygen uptake, peak oxygen uptake or maximal aerobic capacity) is the maximum rate of oxygen consumption measured during incremental exercise.
 The name is derived from three abbreviations: “V” for volume, “O2” for oxygen, and “max” for maximum.